Updated: Jun 3, 2022

 We're just learning the connections between our gut and other areas of our body - even our brain!
 In fact our gut has even been called the "second brain" because of how it influences mood.
 It's not just our gut per se.
 It's the friendly resident microbes that we're learning have incredibly important roles.

-So, let's talk about these roles and then I'll follow up with some tips and 19 recipes to improve gut health!
+So, let's talk about a few of the roles that we know of so far and then I'll follow up with some tips and 19 recipes to improve gut health!

 HERE'S WHY HEALTHY GUT FUNCTION IS SO CRITICAL TO OVERALL WELLNESS